zwiebert/tronferno-mcu/README.md

   * RF transmitter 443 MHz (FS1000A) on Pin D2

-Build and flash on esp8266
+Build on Linux and flash to esp8266

 configure the Makefiles in user/esp8266/